chuckstack/chuckstack.github.io/src-ls/terminology.md

 Increasing Operational and Transaction Velocity and Efficiency (OTVE) is a hallmark of the chuck-stack and conversational enterprise computing.
 In fact, increasing OTVE is the first bullet of the chuck-stack purpose.
 To learn more about how the chuck-stack increases OTVE, view the [introduction](./introduction.md).

+## PostgreSQL Cluster

+A PostgreSQL Cluster refers to an installation of PostgreSQL.
+Any one PostgreSQL installation supports multiple databases - hence the term 'database cluster' or 'PostgreSQL cluster'.

 ## SuperClerk

 A superclerk is someone performing a role who desires to better automate and perfect their role thus propeling the whole team to a new level performance.
 A superclerk seeks out the tools and the opportunity to do more.
 A superclerk can be anyone with a job to do.
 They can be an AP/AR Clerk, Sales Representative, Machinist, Controller, Manager, etc...